vladak/pirig/common.md

 - create the initial user via the `userconfig` file
 - create DHCP entry for the Pi on the router
 - power up the Pi, wait for install to finish
-- SSH into the Pi as the `pi` user
+- SSH into the Pi as the created user
 - run `sudo raspi-config` and change:
   - time zone to `Europe/Prague`
   - GPLU memory split to 16 MB (in Performance options)